 We especially like the Youtube channel the GI Experts, which provides solid recommendations on gis and other gear.

 Perhaps the best source for reviews is to simply ask the people at your gym.
 They will know what is up.

-BJJ Gis typically follow a letter + number format.
-“A” is used for men’s sizes, “F” is used for women sizes and “M” is used for kid’s sizes.
+How should a BJJ Gi fit?
+This is a typical beginner question.
+The answer is that BJJ Gis typically follow a letter + number format.
+“A” is for men’s sizes, “F” is for women sizes and “M” is for kid’s sizes.
 The sizes correspond to a standard weight and height combination selected by the brand.
 The size breakdown usually is as follows:

 Remember that Gi sizing guides are neither universal nor are they usually right.
 One brand’s A2 is another brand’s A3.
-Try to find reviewers that share their own measurements so that you can compare against your own.
-This is probably the most difficult aspect of finding the “right” gi, and also the most elusive.
+Try to find reviewers that share their own measurements so that you can compare them against your own.
+This is probably the most difficult aspect of finding the best bjj gi, and also the most elusive.

 Beyond the basic sizing guidelines, there are some practical tips to finding the right a gi that has the best fit.
 These include checking the overlap of the collars and ensuring the back has very little flap in the back.
 Travis Steven breaks down these sizing tips in the following video.

 What tips would you share for someone buying their first bjj gi?